alexjurkiewicz/acts/README.rst

 Usage
 -----

 1. Take *acts.conf* and customise it for your environment.
 Put it in */etc*.
 2. Run ``acts`` daily from cron.

 Notes on behaviour:

-* ``acts`` creates archives of the form *<hostname>-<period>-yyyy-mm-dd_HH:MM:SS-dir*.
-If you have any existing archives starting with *hostname-(daily|monthly|yearly)*, they will confuse ``acts``, so don't do that.
+* ``acts`` creates archives of the form ``<hostname>-<period>-yyyy-mm-dd_HH:MM:SS-target``.
+If you have existing archives starting with *hostname-(daily|monthly|yearly)*, they will confuse ``acts``, so don't do that.

 * Archives are created using the following logic:

   * If no yearly backup for the current year exists, create a yearly backup.
   * If a yearly backup exists but no monthly backup, create a monthly backup.
   * Otherwise, create a daily backup.

 * Archives are deleted using the following logic:

+  * If any backups failed, delete nothing
   * Keep the most recent 31 daily backups, and delete any older ones.
   * Keep the most recent 12 monthly backups, and delete any older ones.
   * Do not delete any yearly backups.

 * Times in archive names use UTC, not the server's timezone.

 TODO
 ----

 * Add per-directory excludes handling.
 (For now, add global excludes in your *tarsnap.conf* or *.tarsnaprc* file.)
 * Add some backup period configurability.
 (For now, you can edit the hardcoded values in the script.)

 Help
 ----

 Email me (alex@jurkiewi.cz) or open a Github issue.